baircave/claustrophobe/README.md

 * Reset button

 ### Technologies
-This game uses vanilla JavaScript, HTML (canvas), and CSS to handle the logic and UI.
+This game uses vanilla JavaScript, HTML5 (canvas), and CSS to handle the logic and UI.

 ### Timeline